Black Morel

 Planting the kit is done in spring after thawing or in late summer and early fall.

-Choose the location
+1. Choose the location

 Choose a shaded spot with well drained, preferably alkaline soil with a pH of 7 to 8, preferably near tree species favoured by the selected species or near old apple trees.

-Sow
+1. Sow

 Place newspapers at the bottom of the trenches, cover with 20 cm of a mixture of black soil and slightly damp sand.
-Spread the kit's colonised substrate into the trenches.
+Spread the colonised substrate into the trenches.
 Cover with another 5 cm layer of black soil or sand mixture.
 Water generously after seeding.
 Cover the surface with cardboard or geotextile and protect from animals.

-Maintain
+1. Maintain

-Harvest
+1. Harvest

 Download the PDF